 Second, you want someone who is reliable and responsible.
 This person will be in charge of handling money and equipment, so you need to know that they will take their job seriously.

-Finally, you want someone who has experience in the pool hall industry.
-This person will be able to help run the day-to-day operations of the business and teach new employees the ropes to free you up to focus on running the business.
+Finally, if you can find someone with experience in the pool hall industry or as a manager, that would be optimal.
+This person can help run the business’s day-to-day operations and teach new employees the ropes to free you up to focus on running the business.

 Once you have identified a few potential candidates, be sure to conduct a thorough interview process.
 This will help you determine if the person is a good fit for the job.
 You can also check references and background information to get a better idea of their character.

 If you are looking to hire employees for your pool hall, keep these things in mind.
-By finding someone who has the right personality and skills, you can ensure that your business runs smoothly and provides a great experience for customers.
+By finding someone with the right personality and skills, you can ensure that your business runs smoothly and provides a great customer experience.